EnigmaCurry/d.rymcg.tech/mopidy/README.md

 ## Configure your MPD client

+Mopidy is controlled by the MPD protocol.
 You can use any MPD client you want:

- * There's my [custom keybindings for mpc](https://github.com/enigmacurry/mpd_client) with destop notifications.
+ * Here's my [custom keybindings for mpc](https://github.com/enigmacurry/mpd_client) with destop notifications.
  * Theres [tons of console and desktop